jbcodeforce/jbcodeforce.github.io/docs/methodology/data-intensive/index.md

 ### Integrating the cycles

-Although the three lifecycles are independents, you can use them together and establish dependencies to help drive business outcomes.
+Although the three life cycles are independents, you can use them together and establish dependencies to help drive business outcomes.
 Each lifecycle should be agile and should be incorporated into a DevOps process for development and deployment.

 ![Circles](./images/circles.png)

-The intersection of the three lifecycles highlights the need for unified governance.
+The intersection of the three life cycles highlights the need for unified governance.
 The intersection between software/app and data, highlights integration and access paths to information.
 The intersection between data and analytics, highlights integration with the underlying data stores.
 The intersection between analytics and software/app highlights integration and the use of APIs or other data exchange techniques to assist in resolving complex algorithms or access requirements.

 An other interesting view, is to consider the high level artifacts built in those overlapping areas, as they are very important elements to project managed efficiently to avoid teams waiting for others.

 ![Artifacts](./images/artifacts.png)

 Interface definitions and data schema are important elements to address as early as possible in the SDLC.
-Data access integration includes dedicated microservices managing the full lifecycles and business operations for each major business entities of the solution.
+Data access integration includes dedicated microservices managing the full life cycles and business operations for each major business entities of the solution.
 The integration can be event-based and adopt an event-driven architecture.

 The `data store integration` addresses storage of high volume data, but also access control, any transformation logic, and event data schema to be consumable by AI workbench.